apocalyptech/bl3-cli-saveedit/README.md

 TODO
 ====

-- Proper packaging (would like to get this on PyPI)
-- Proper modularization (I think it's probably a bit weird at the moment)
 - Something a bit more Enum-like for various things in `__init__.py`; I know that's not very Pythonic, but when dealing with extra-Python data formats, one must sometimes make exceptions.